What Happens When an Employee Offers Up a Shift?

-Scenario: Emma is scheduled to work a bartender shift on the Front of House (FOH) Department on Friday.
-She just found out she has tickets to a concert that night and is hoping to find someone to take her shift.
+However, she just found out she has tickets to a concert that night and is hoping to find someone to take her shift.

-Step 1: Emma clicks on the Offer Up button under her Friday shift and offers it to all bartenders.
+Step 1: Sam hits the 'Offer Up' button under her Friday shift and offers it to all Hosts.

 - Employee notification: No notifications go out to employees at this step.

 - Manager notification: All FOH managers get the email notification that Erin wants to take Sam's shift.

 - Admin notification: Admins who appear as an Employee will only get the notification if they are assigned to the FOH Department.
 (Admins that don't appear as an Employee will get a notification for requests coming in for all Departments.)

 Step 3: A Manager approves and assigns the shift to Erin.